D10 road (Croatia)

-The D10 expressway is a partially built expressway in the central Croatia northeast from Zagreb extending towards the city of Križevci.
+The D10 expressway is a partially built expressway in central Croatia northeast from Zagreb extending towards the city of Križevci.
 It is currently executed as a 35 km (14 mi) long expressway that spans from the A4 motorway Sveta Helena interchange via Vrbovec, to the city of Križevci.
 The D10 expressway represents the western arm of the so-called Podravina Y, as the eastern arm is planned to be the D12 expressway.

 In 2008 the expressway was planned to be upgraded to a motorway called the A12 and extended northward to Križevci, Koprivnica and Gola, Koprivnica-Križevci County border crossing to Hungary.
 The motorway was criticised by media as an election campaign stunt.
 After suffering three years of construction works delays caused by complete absence of funding, Hrvatske autoceste announced cancellation of the motorway construction in May 2012.
 The 12.5 km section between the Gradec interchange and the Križevci interchange opened in September 2016.